ramanarao1997/Spark/README.md

 # Spark
 This repo contains the basics on how to use spark.
 It has various examples showing the usage of different concepts in Spark.
-These examples also span different libraries of Spark like Spark SQL, Spark MLLib using DataFrames and Structured Streaming.
+These examples also span libraries of Spark like Spark SQL, Spark MLLib using DataFrames and Structured Streaming.

 # How to Run
 Make sure you have installed Spark.
 All the examples can be run locally on your personal machine.